stennety/mywebsite/_posts/2015-8-8-useful-echo-features.md

 ---
 layout: post
 title: Useful Amazon Echo features
+tags: alexa
 ---

-1. I purchased an Amazon Echo recently and am writing this post to catalog useful features I've discovered with it.
+I purchased an Amazon Echo recently and am writing this post to catalog useful features I've discovered with it.

-Use it as a Bluetooth speaker.
+1. Use it as a Bluetooth speaker.

 Say "Alexa, pair bluetooth device" to put the Echo in pairing mode.
 On your device, find the Echo and pair with it.
 Play music, profit.

 2. Set the volume.